MetaMask/web3-dubai-mm-workshop/README.md

   ];
 ```

-Finally, we will add the actual `<TIcket/>` component and pass this tickets array to it, just underneath the `<Navigation/>` component add the following code and until we get that page working we can just comment it out:
+Finally, we will add the actual `<Ticket/>` component and pass this tickets array to it, just underneath the `<Navigation/>` component, add the following code, and until we get that page working, we can just comment it out:

 ```typescript
       <Tickets tickets={tickets} />